This is one of my absolute favorite books to read after Christmas. It is called the “The After-Christmas Tree” by Linda Wagner Tyler.

 Once the glue dries, just shake off the “bird seed” that didn’t stick and you have your very own After-Christmas tree!

-Want to see more ideas for this book – Check out this post by “A Place Called Kindergarten!”This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Want to see more ideas for this book – Check out this post by “A Place Called Kindergarten!”This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!